jekyll/minima/_posts/2020-01-16-ai-data-pol-lab.md

 Predictive data analysis.
 Built on NumPy, SciPy, and matplotlib.

 ### iris database
-Data for 50 flowers from each of the 3 species - Setosa, Versicolor and Virginica
+Inbuilt "toy" dataset for 50 flowers from each of the 3 species - Setosa, Versicolor and Virginica

 ### k means clustering
 For a point, find closest points and cluster into k sets.

 ### PCA (Principal Component Analysis)
 Tool for reducing dimensions of data so it is easier to analyse.
 Use if you don't have class labels.
+Works by identifying attributes that account for the most variance in the data.

 ### LDA (Linear Discriminant Analysis)
 Tool for reducing dimensions of data so it is easier to analyse.
 Use if you have class labels.
+Works by identifying attributes that account for the most variance between classes.